1990 Faucett Perú Boeing 727 disappearance: Search

 After not hearing from the flight for hours, a rescue attempt was launched by the Canadian Armed Forces, with three CP-140 Aurora airplanes and three CH-113 Labrador helicopters being dispatched to the area where the plane was last heard from.
 Two Canadian Coast Guard vessels, two fisheries patrol vessels and two naval destroyers were also dispatched to the search area.
 A weak signal was reportedly detected from the jet's emergency transmitter by a satellite after radio contact with the plane was lost, although an exact location of the signal's source could not be identified.
 Authorities also stated that "unusual signals" had been picked up by satellites, and did not know if these unexplained signals had come from a plane or a life raft.
-In January 1991, the National Transportation Safety Board reported that the aircraft was not equipped with a emergency locator transmitter (ELT) which would have activated upon any impact.
+In January 1991, the National Transportation Safety Board reported that the aircraft was not equipped with an emergency locator transmitter (ELT) which would have activated upon any impact.

 It was assumed that the aircraft had ditched at sea and could be found floating in the water.
 The weather at the time of the disappearance was described as good and the seas were calm, and it was thought that the plane had the ability to withstand a landing at sea and float for several hours.
 Visibility was also found to be good at the presumed crash site.
 The plane was reportedly equipped with emergency lifeboats, lifevests and other safety devices to be used in the event of a ditching.

 Despite the search effort, the search aircraft reported finding no trace of the missing plane, and nothing was ever found from the flight.
 Officials stated that the search was hampered by the plane's white colour, which made it difficult to spot it from the air.
-The aircraft, the crew and passengers remain missing.